 - Do not smoke for at least four weeks before surgery

-- Stop taking blood-thinning medications three to four weeks before surgery
+- Stop taking blood-thinners three to four weeks before surgery

 - Do not eat or drink anything after midnight on the day of your surgery

 - Do not wear jewelry, contact lenses, or make-up on the day of surgery

 Arm lift surgery does require several weeks of recovery, so you should make plans ahead of time.
 Plan to take at least two weeks off from work, and arrange for help with childcare if you have small children.
 You should also arrange for a ride to and from the surgical facility.

 Certain foods can enhance the healing process.
 To speed your recovery and to make things easier for yourself after your surgery, stock up on plenty of convenient and healthy foods.
 Fruit, vegetables, and lean proteins are especially important.
 It may help to make nutritious meals and freeze them to eat after your surgery.

 Brachioplasty typically takes one to two hours.
 The procedure will vary slightly, depending on the type of surgery you are going to receive.
 However, standard, extended, and mini brachioplasty all follow the same basic steps.

 Before your arm lift, your doctor will administer sedation.
 The type of sedation you choose will depend on your health needs, personal preferences, and your doctor’s recommendation.
 In most cases, you will receive general anesthesia, and you will be completely asleep during your surgery.
 Some doctors may recommend IV sedation.
 These medications will induce a “twilight sleep.”
 Although you will technically be conscious, you will not fully be aware of what is going on.
 When the medication wears off, you will not typically remember anything about your procedure.